anuknowndeveloper/racing-simulator/README.md

-# racing-simulator
+# dont read me
-this is just a racing simulation i made in javascript and html. this may be buggy.
-# feel free to use the code wherever and whenever you want.
+a buggy racing game i made, i dont know why, so yeah to run it download the code and run the html file. also you can do whatever you want with this garbage code lol so yeahh thats about it and enjoy i guess ?